halghasra/husain-personal-website/content/blog/listen-little-man/index.md

 ---
 title: "A Review of Listen, Little Man! by Wilhelm Reich"
 date: "2017-03-25"
-categories:
+categories: ["Blog", "Book Reviews"]
-  - "blog"
-  - "book-reviews"
-coverImage: "listen-small-man.png"
+coverImage: "./images/listen-small-man.png"
 ---

 _Listen, Little Man!_ is more of a letter than a traditional book.
 It feels as though the author, Wilhelm Reich, needed to pour out his thoughts and frustrations, addressing the "little man."